MicrosoftDocs/CortanaSkillsKit/docs/skills/adding-speech.md

 The Cortana channel will speak the message or response sent from the skill to the channel if the `speak` property is set on the message, and the conversation turn was triggered by voice input.

-Bot Service bots do not speak by default, so you need to make minor modifications to get Cortana to speak.
+By default, Bot Service bots don't speak, so you need to make minor modifications to get your Cortana skill to speak.

 ## Add Speech to Bot Service (V4) bots